Uninett/Argus/NOTES.md

 This file documents changes to Argus that are relevant for operations, customizers and end-users.

+## [2.4.0] - 2025-11-28

+The most important feature this release is being able to filter on source system type.
+If you have multiple source systems in a filter, all of them of the same type, it might pay off to switch over to using the source system type instead.

+The rest is frontend improvements: The tags filter now has typeahead find.
+The header and footer of the incident list never scroll off screen.
+The status columns have variants with icons instead of text, and there's new columns showing an incident's age (time since it happened).

+The new columns are called `age`, `start_time_and_age`, `status_icon`, `ack_icon` and `combined_status_icons`.
+The last takes up the least horizontal space in the table.

 ## [2.3.0] - 2025-11-20

 This release has numerous improvements to the frontend.
 The various